-Of the 14 AKSC vessels active in 2017, 13 participated in the deck sorting EFP.
-All vessels achieved mortality rates well below the specified default rate for offshore processing (set at 85% for 2017).
-Halibut savings under the EFP are estimated by comparing the EFP mortality with an average offshore mortality rate of 85 percent - the rate that would have occurred under normal fish handling procedures without deck sorting.
-Based on this estimation, AKSC vessels realized approximately 523 mt of halibut savings in the EFP.
+All 19 AKSC vessels active in 2018 participated in the deck sorting EFP.
+All vessels achieved mortality rates well below the specified default rate for offshore processing (set at 84% for 2018).
+Halibut savings under the EFP are estimated by comparing the EFP mortality with an average offshore mortality rate of 84% - the rate that would have occurred under normal fish handling procedures without deck sorting.
+Based on this estimation, AKSC vessels realized approximately 943 mt of halibut savings in the EFP.

-AKSC will continue to fish under an EFP in 2018, again including participation from CDQ, and catcher/processors and motherships operating in the TLAS program.
-Given the high degree of success in reducing halibut mortality in the Bering Sea with deck sorting, we have worked with NMFS to introduce deck sorting to Gulf of Alaska fisheries prosecuted by AKSC Members for the 2018 EFP.
+AKSC will continue to fish under an EFP in 2019, still including participation from CDQ fisheries and catcher/processors and motherships operating in the TLAS program.
+The EFP will still include the Gulf of Alaska in 2019.
 Throughout these efforts, the Cooperative continues to work closely with NMFS to develop an administrative and monitoring structure that would allow for regulatory implementation of deck sorting.
-As we continue to revise this structure, we plan to continue to operate under EFPs with a goal for regulatory implementation by 2020.
+As we continue to revise this structure, we hope to attain our goal of regulatory implementation by 2020.
 Use of EFPs thus far has allowed us to move closer to a cost effective, pragmatic regulatory program that provides the necessary incentives for careful handling to ensure maximum halibut savings are realized.